SamChevalier/samchevalier.github.io/index.md

 <hr style="height:10px; visibility:hidden;" />

 ### **★ Lab Recruitment ★**
-In the fall of 2023, I will be launching my lab at UVM.
+In the fall of 2023, I launched my lab at UVM.
 I’m looking to build a strong team of mathematical innovators who are passionate about solving real-world power and energy system problems.
-I am recruiting up to 3 fully funded PhD students whose research will broadly focus on
+I am recruiting fully funded PhD students whose research will broadly focus on

 - Network compression and optimization
 - Machine learning performance verification